ztuowen/PelePhysics/Docs/cvode/source/CvodeInPP.rst

 In this case, the hack does not seem to provide significant time savings.
 Note also that CVODE is slightly more efficient than DVODE, consistently with findings of other studies available in the literature.

 .. [#Foot1] NOTE that only one cell at a time should be integrated with CVODE right now.
-The vectorized version on CPU is still WIP and not properly implemented for all linear solver.
+The vectorized version on CPU is still WIP and not properly implemented for all linear solvers so that no computational gain should be expected from solving several cells at a time.